The Straits Times

-The Straits Times (also known informally by its abbreviation ST) is a Singaporean daily English-language newspaper owned by the SPH Media Trust.
+The Straits Times (also known informally by its abbreviation ST is a Singaporean daily English-language newspaper owned by the SPH Media Trust.
 Established on 15 July 1845, it is the most-widely circulated newspaper in the country and has a significant regional audience.
-The newspaper is published in the broadsheet format and online, the latter of which was launched in 1994.
+The newspaper is published in both broadsheet and online formats, the latter of which was launched in 1994.
 It is regarded as the newspaper of record for Singapore.

-The newspaper has been generally received as having a close relationship with the government and toeing the party line.
+The newspaper has been generally perceived as having a close relationship with the Singaporean government and toeing the party line of the governing People's Action Party (PAP).